 2. The food.

-Many fans have been coming to the jazz festival for decades, so it’s like a family reunion.
-It’s a community of music fans who are extremely knowledgeable, very passionate, and friendly, so don’t hesitate to strike up a conversation, especially to share a new artist that you’ve just discovered.
+Many fans have been coming to the jazz festival for decades, so it feels like a family reunion.
+It’s a community of music fans who are extremely knowledgeable, very passionate and friendly, so don’t hesitate to strike up a conversation, especially to talk about a new artist that you’ve just discovered, or make a recommendation to someone who is looking for something new!

 Monterey can be many things in the fall—warm, chilly or just plain gorgeous.
 Be prepared for all sorts of climates, but when the moon is out, expect a magical night of music under the stars, or a day of excitement under the shade of the oak trees.

 The number of legendary concerts that have happened at Monterey Jazz Festival are many.
-People still talk about Charles Lloyd’s 1966 Forest Flower performance, Herbie Hancock’s controversial 1972 set, Tony Bennett’s awe-inspiring moonlit debut in 2005, Trombone Shorty’s explosive show in 2010, and Davina and the Vagabond’s out-of-left-field stunning debut in 2013.
+People still talk about Charles Lloyd’s 1966 Forest Flower performance, Herbie Hancock’s controversial 1972 set, Tony Bennett’s awe-inspiring moonlit debut in 2005, Trombone Shorty’s explosive show in 2010, Davina and the Vagabond’s out-of-left-field stunning debut in 2013, and pianist Joey Alexander’s 2016 jaw-dropping set—he had just turned 13—which blew people’s minds as Quincy Jones and Clint Eastwood watched from the wings.
 Who will it be this year?

-Did you ever want to play the drums like no one is watching?
 Our longest-running partner, Yamaha, has been providing a variety of drums, keyboards, guitars, and basses on the Grounds in the Instrument Petting Zoo as part of our “Family Day” on Sundays.
-Stop on in and shred on that instrument you’ve always been too shy to try!
+The expanded Jazz Education stage on the West Lawn will showcase student groups all weekend as well, with a Sunday’s bouncy castle, face painting and special groups that appeal to young ones.

-If you want the ultimate hospitality experience at Monterey, the Premier Club (located in the Turf Club) is the place to be.
-Catered by AQUATERRA (voted best caterer in Monterey County) and showcasing wines from Official Partner, Scheid Vineyards, Premier Club access is a relaxed and upscale way to enjoy your downtime from being out on the Grounds or in the Arena.
+If you want the ultimate hospitality experience at Monterey, the District 7 Premier Club (located in the Turf Club) is the place to be.
+Featuring artist visits, food showcasing the “Bounty of Monterey County” and with wines from Official Partner, Scheid Vineyards, the District 7 Premier Club access is a relaxed and upscale way to enjoy your downtime from being out on the Grounds or in the Arena.

 10. The vibe.